adeyie/LR-with-Pandas-and-NumPy/README.md

 ## Data Preprocessing and Cleaning
 * Used isnull() to check for missing values, and no missing values were found in the dataset.

+          All steps from this point forward are based on the training data, while evaluation metrics are determined using the test data.

 * The dataset was split into training and testing sets, with 80% of the data used for training and the remaining 20% for testing.
+*
 * Determined the correlation between features and the target variable using Pearson correlation, and removed two (sex and s2)features with correlation values between -0.2 and 0.2.

 * In addition, Pearson correlation was used to examine the linear relationships between features.
 No features were removed in this step, as the absolute correlation between any two features did not exceed 0.8.

 * The dataset was scaled to the range [0,1], rescaling each feature by subtracting the minimum value and dividing by the range (maximum - minimum) to ensure uniformity across features.

+## Model Training
+The LR
 <pre> β = (XᵀX)⁻¹ Xᵀy </pre>